tsackton/taelgar/Campaigns/Mechanics/Species of Taelgar.md

 **Natural Armor:** You have tough, scaly skin.
 When you aren't wearing armor, your AC is 13 + your Dexterity modifier.
 You can use your natural armor to determine your AC if the armor you wear would leave you with a lower AC.
 A shield's benefits apply as normal while you use your natural armor.

-**Ancestral Aid:** You can reach your ancestors through the magic of the Tharzen Anzinakoa and beseech them for aid.
-You always have the Augury spell prepared. *When you reach character level 5*, you always have the Borrowed Knowledge spell prepared.
+**Omens of the Ancestors.** You can reach your ancestors through the magic of the Tharzen Anzinakoa and beseech them for aid.
+You always have the Augury spell prepared.
 You can cast each spell you gain with this trait once without expending a spell slot, and you regain the ability to cast it this way when you finish a Long Rest.
 You can also cast the spell using any spell slots you have of the appropriate level.

 **Prophetic Vision**: Your affinity for the dreamworld allows you to briefly see a moment ahead in time.
 If you fail a d20 Test, you can roll 1d4 and add the result to the d20, potentially changing a failure into a success.
 Once you use this feature, you may not use it again until you complete a short or long rest.

+modifications:
+- at level 3, get "ancestral aid" form that gives an ancestral form with a few choices, one of which is skill proficiency, one of which is prophetic vision, maybe one other? *When you reach character level 5*, you always have the Borrowed Knowledge spell prepared.
+- readjust prophetic vision into choices for each firstborn?